-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Education, and Fine Art.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Education, and Fine Arts.
 1.3 Percentage of students with access to standards aligned curriculum.
 100% of students with access to a standards aligned curriculum in the 2023-24 School Year.
-100% of students with access to a standards aligned curriculum.
-1.4 Performance Indicator in the areas of Language Arts and Math on the California Dashboard.
-As reported on the 2023 California Dashboard: English Language Arts Color Indicator of Yellow, indicating 0 Points Above Standard.
-Math Color Indicator of Green, indicating -6 Points Below Standard.
-Performance Indicator in the areas of Language Arts and Math on the California Dashboard will be Green or Blue.
+100% of students with access to a standards aligned curriculum 1.4 Performance Indicator in the areas of Language Arts and Math on the California Dashboard.
+As reported on the 2023 California Dashboard: English Language Arts Color Indicator of Orange, indicating an 18 point Decline.
+Math Color Indicator of Yellow, indicating a 10.3 point Increase.
+Performance Indicator in the areas of Language Arts and Math on the California Dashboard will receive a color of Green or Blue.
 1.5 Percent of students meeting or exceeding standard on the CAST.
-40% of student population met or exceeded the standards on the 2023 CAST.
-Percent of students meeting or exceeding standard on the CAST = 46% or higher.
-1.6 Percentage of English Learners and students with disabilities who receive core instruction.
-100% of English Learners and students with disabilities receive core instruction in the 2023-24 School Year.
-100% of English Learners and students with disabilities receive core instruction.
+28.13% of student population met or exceeded the standards on the CAST administered in 2023.
+33% of student population met or exceeded the standards on the CAST 1.6 Percentage of English Learners and Students with Disabilities who receive core instruction.
+100% of English Learners and Students with Disabilities received core instruction in the 2023- 24 School Year.
+100% of English Learners and Students with Disabilities receive core instruction.
 1.7 Percentage of English Learner Progress as reported on the California Dashboard.
-52% of English Learners making progress as reported on 58% or more of English Learners making progress as reported on the
+58.3% of English Learners were making progress as reported on Percentage of English Learner Progress as reported on the

 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline the 2023 California Dashboard.
-2023 California Dashboard.
-1.8 Percentage of Reclassified Fluent English Proficient.
-8.3% of English Learners were reclassified in the 2023- 24 school year.
-Maintain (8%) or improve the percentage of English Learners reclassified.
-1.9 Percentage of teachers who receive training in CCSS-aligned curriculum and effective instructional strategies.
-100% of teachers will receive training in CCSS-aligned curriculum and effective instructional strategies in the 2023-24 School Year.
-100% of teachers will receive training in CCSS-aligned curriculum and effective instructional strategies.
-1.10 Achievement gap between general population and At Risk Students will decrease as increases in achievement occur.
-As reported on the 2023 Dashboard: English Learners Achievement gap between general population and At Risk Students: English Learners: 35 point difference or less Socio Economically Disadvantaged: 35 point difference or less Students with Disabilities: 125 point difference of less
+California Dashboard = 65% 1.8 Percentage of Reclassified Fluent English Proficient.
+17.24% of student population was reclassified in the 2023-24 school year.
+Percentage of Reclassified Fluent English Proficient = 20% or higher 1.9 Percentage of teachers who receive training in CCSS-aligned curriculum and effective instructional strategies.
+100% of teachers received training in CCSS-aligned curriculum and effective instructional strategies in the 2023-24 School Year 100% of teachers will receive training in CCSS-aligned curriculum and effective instructional strategies 1.10 Achievement gap between general population and At Risk Students will decrease as increases in achievement occur.
+As reported on the 2023 SBAC: English Learners As reported on the SBAC: English Learners